 Test your knowledge with a quiz

-Remington, Fall of the Cowboy quiz
+Remington, Fall of the Cowboy

 - In the late 19th century, the United States saw the closing of the frontier and the completion of westward expansion.